jason687/CyberSecurityProject/README.md

 But in all seriousness it is just Stegsolve, but with the ability to alter the bit plane yourself!

 ## Directions
-Simply download the repository, and either put an image into the repository and then running the makefile as such: makefile run $(ARG)="[INSERT_FILE_NAME_HERE]", or to put the image file into the Stegjar folder and running the processing file normally.
+Simply download the repository, and either:
+- put an image into the repository and then running the makefile as such: makefile run $(ARG)="[INSERT_FILE_NAME_HERE]"
+- put the image file into the Stegjar folder and run the processing file normally.
 Don't draw on the original page, and you will be fine!

 ## Log
 12/15/21